Hey, your browser is out of date!

 Prague Castle

-Many believe that the famous Charles Bridge is the best free attraction in the Czech capital (and it definitely is worth a visit), but getting to see Prague Castle for yourself is arguably more impressive.
-True, there’s a charge to enter the interior but tourists are free to wander the castle grounds and view structures built in various different architectural styles.
+Many believe that the famous Charles Bridge in Prague is the best free attraction in the Czech capital (and it definitely is worth a visit), but getting to see Prague Castle for yourself is arguably more impressive.
+True, there's a charge to enter the interior but tourists are free to wander the castle grounds and view structures built in various different architectural styles.

 Having initially been founded in the 9th century, this UNESCO World Heritage Site looms over the city from almost every angle.
 As well as exploring the area, you can watch the changing of the guard every day at Midday.